Cattle smuggling: CBI files chargesheet against TMC's Anubrata in court | Law-Order

 Mondal, currently in judicial remand, is lodged in Asansol correctional home.

-The ruling party leader had skipped appearing before the CBI officers at its Nizam Palace office for his questioning on several occasions prior to the arrest.
+Mondal had skipped appearing before the CBI officers at its Nizam Palace office in Kolkata for questioning on several occasions prior to the arrest.

+The CBI, in its chargesheet, made reference to deeds of 53 properties linked to Mondal, allegedly traced during the probe, apart from fixed deposits worth Rs 18 crore, sources said.
+It also alleged that Mondal was involved in abetting and conspiring in smuggling of cattle, they said.
+The CBI charged Mondal with abetment and criminal conspiracy and also under various sections of Prevention of Corruption Act, the agency sources said.
+The agency also prayed for Mondal's custodial trial claiming that he is an influential person and may try to influence witnesses if granted bail, they said.
+CBI is probing into the alleged cattle smuggling to Bangladesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)